mdestefano/MPI-Word-Count/README.md

 The entire program is compiled using **make**.

 ### Implementation details
-Due to the different definition of word among the various languages, here a word is considered as a sequence of alphabetic symbols, thus "can't", for example, ends up being split in two words.
-Also, numbers are not considered words.

 As mentioned before, the **wordsmap** module implements a hash table.
 This is used to keep track of the various occurrences found by the workers.
 The table is implemented with **open addressing** method, in order to have data as much contiguous as possible.
 When all the buckets in the table are used, the table size is doubled using a `realloc` operation.
 This "optimistic" approach of sizing is used in almost all dynamic structures.

 The **chunk** and **woccurrence** structures are also defined as **MPI Datatypes** so that can be passed among processes.